Reasons Behind Your Shiny Skin And Ways To Manage It

 Similarly, excessive exfoliation can also trigger your skin to produce excess oil to cover up the moisture loss.
-On the other hand, not cleansing and exfoliating can also clog the skin pores, causing breakouts and shiny skin.
+On the other hand, not cleansing can lead to clogged skin pores, causing breakouts and shiny skin.

-Moderation is the key to maintain a balance.
+Moderation is the key to maintaining a balance.
 Here are some ways to strike a balance and prevent your skin from getting shiny.

 How To Reduce The Shine: Is It Possible To Prevent Shiny Skin?